Skin Reconstruction

-Cosmetic skin reconstruction surgery can be a solution for a variety of different skin problems.
+A skin graft surgery can be a solution for a variety of different skin problems including covering up damaged skin and covering open wounds.

-Skin graft surgery is a procedure that involves removing skin from one part of the body and transferring it to another.
-This is often performed if a part of the skin has become damaged from burns, injury or illness.
+Skin grafting is a procedure that involves removing skin from one part of the body and transferring it to another area that is damaged or missing.
+This is often performed if a part of the skin has become damaged from burns, injury or illness or has had to have pieces of skin removed.
+There are two forms of skin grafting surgery, first is a split-thickness skin graft and a full-thickness skin graft.

 Case Studies

-Skin reconstruction surgery will require general anaesthetic, so if you have any health problems or if you’re feeling unwell then it’s important to let us know beforehand.
-There are some precautions you’ll need to take at least 6 weeks before surgery, including:
+Skin reconstruction will require general anaesthetic, so if you have any health problems or if you’re feeling unwell then it’s important to let us know beforehand.
+There are some precautions you’ll need to take at least 6 weeks before a skin graft, including:

 - Don’t take aspirin